 October 19, 1987: Black Monday.
 While other firms closed their trading desks to minimize internal losses, Raymond James kept its desks open to meet clients’ needs.
 Because of Raymond James’ agency-based business model and commitment to client service, this was our first, last and only unprofitable quarter since the firm went public.

 We can be sure the markets will change over the next 25 years, and that our industry and firm will continue to evolve.
 What won’t change is our commitment to the values that have driven our success.

-Hear what Tom James, our executive chairman, had to say about the accomplishment of 100 consecutive quarters of profitability achieved in early 2013.1
+Hear what Tom James, our executive chairman, had to say about the accomplishment of 112 consecutive quarters of profitability achieved through 2015.1

 By the numbers*